Krabi Thailand

 Rock Climbing

-Krabi is one of the best rock climbing areas in Southeast Asia.
-The limestone walls around Railay and Tonsai Beach next door have over 700 bolted routes from beginner to expert level.
-Most of the climbing is sport climbing on vertical to overhanging limestone, with excellent friction on the rough rock surface.
-Tonsai Beach, accessible from Railay at low tide by a boulder scramble or by boat at high tide, is where the climbing community concentrates: a small village of guesthouses and restaurants with a more functional and less tourist-oriented feel than Railay.
+Krabi has over 700 bolted routes on the limestone walls around Railay and Tonsai Beach next door, making it one of the best sport climbing areas in Southeast Asia.
+The rock is rough and high-friction; most of the climbing is vertical to overhanging.
+Tonsai Beach, accessible from Railay by boulder scramble at low tide or by boat at high tide, is where the climbing community concentrates – a smaller village with a more functional atmosphere than Railay.

-Reputable climbing operators include King Climbers and Tex’s Rock Climbing.
-A full-day guided introduction for two people costs around 1,500-2,000 THB (approximately $40-55 USD) including equipment.
-Experienced climbers hire gear and go independently.
-The most-climbed crags are Muay Thai Wall and One, Two, Three Wall at Railay West, both accessible within a 5-minute walk from the beach.
+King Climbers and Tex’s Rock Climbing are well-regarded operators.
+A full-day guided introduction for two costs around 1,500-2,000 THB (USD 40-55) including equipment.
+Experienced climbers can hire gear independently.
+Muay Thai Wall and One, Two, Three Wall at Railay West are 5 minutes from the beach and are the most-climbed crags.

-The Four Islands tour departing from Ao Nang covers Koh Poda, Chicken Island, Tup Island, and Koh Mor in a day by longtail boat.
-Cost is typically 700-800 THB per person from operators on the Ao Nang beachfront.
+The Four Islands tour from Ao Nang (700-800 THB per person from beachfront operators) covers Koh Poda, Chicken Island, Tup Island, and Koh Mor in a day by longtail boat.
 The snorkelling at Koh Poda is the best of the four stops.

 Tiger Cave Temple

-Wat Tham Suea is a forest monastery 8 kilometres northeast of Krabi town.
-The main attraction is the summit reached by 1,237 steps up the limestone cliff.
-The climb takes 45 minutes-1 hour, involves significant stair gradient, and deposits you at a summit with views across the mangrove plains to the Andaman Sea.
-There is a large golden Buddha image and a smaller Ganesh shrine at the top.
-The monks who live in the caves at the base of the cliff are visible; the forest around the monastery is genuine wild habitat with macaque monkeys and hornbills.
+Wat Tham Suea, 8 kilometres northeast of Krabi town, has a summit reached by 1,237 steps up the limestone cliff face.
+The climb takes 45 minutes to an hour, and the top has views across the mangrove plains to the Andaman Sea.
+The monks living in the caves at the base are visible.
+The forest is genuine wild habitat with macaque monkeys and hornbills.
+Go early morning; the stairs in direct sun from 09:00 onward are severe.

-Krabi International Airport has connections to Bangkok (1.5 hours by air on AirAsia or Bangkok Airways) and some international routes.
-Minibus from airport to Ao Nang is around 150 THB per person through shared transfers, faster than tuk-tuk and considerably cheaper than private taxi.
+Krabi International Airport connects to Bangkok (1.5 hours on AirAsia or Bangkok Airways).
+Minibus from airport to Ao Nang is around 150 THB per person on shared transfers.